gottacatchenall/ms_sampling_effort/manuscript.md

 In the next section we demonstrate the distribution of biomass in ecosystems can lead to high realized values of $p_{fn}$ for species with low relative abundance.
-We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist.
+We suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesn't exist [@Canard2012EmeStr].

 ## False-negatives as a product of relative abundance